MimIR 0.1

 Iterating over the Program

 There are several ways of doing this.
 It depends on what exactly you want to achieve and how much structure you need during the traversal.
-The simplest way is to kick off with World::externals and recursively run over Def::extended_ops like this:
+The simplest way is to kick off with World::externals and recursively run over Def::deps like this:

 DefSet done;